MIDWEST POPULAR CULTURE ASSOCIATION/

 ARTICLE II.
 The purpose of the Midwest Popular Culture Association and Midwest American Culture Association shall be to encourage and to assist in the study of popular culture and the cultures of the Americas: by bringing together the various intellectual disciplines, academic and nonacademic areas included, which may deal with the subject; by fostering interdisciplinary research endeavors; and by encouraging interested persons to study popular culture and to belong to the Association.

 ARTICLE IV.
 The selection of officers and terms of office shall be as follows.
 The President shall serve a term of three years, at the end of which time he or she will become Immediate Past President.
 The Vice President/President-Elect shall be elected by the membership and shall serve a term of three years, at the end of which time he or she will become President.
 The Executive Secretary shall be elected by the Executive Council for a three-year term, which is renewable.
 The Program Chairperson or Committee shall be elected by the Executive Council for a three-year term, which is renewable.
 The Immediate Past-President shall serve a term of three years.
 Terms for members-at-large shall be two-year renewable terms, staggered in one-year increments.
+Terms for the Student/New Professional Representative shall be two years.
 The Student/ New Professional Representative and At-large members shall be elected by the membership.
 The Webmaster shall be elected by the Executive Council for a three-year term, which is renewable.
 The Conference Coordinator shall be elected by the Executive Council for a three-year term, which is renewable.

 The President will be expected to serve as chairperson of all Executive Council meetings and general membership meetings.
 If the President is not able to attend a meeting, the Vice President/President-Elect will chair the meeting.
 The Executive Secretary will be responsible for: ensuring that minutes are recorded for Executive Council meetings and general membership meetings; and coordinating all financial transactions and reports.